-2. Responsibilities of the Graduate School
+2. Responsibilities of Academic Registry and the Head of the Graduate School

-The Graduate School is the primary administrative structure, which supports postgraduate research (PGR) students and programmes of study.
+Academic Registry is the primary administrative structure that supports postgraduate research (PGR) students and programmes of study.
 It is also the principal central source of information about matters relating to PGR degrees, ensuring that information for all parties is accessible, clear, accurate, comprehensive and up to date.
+Academic oversight of the PGR students and programmes of study is by the Head of the Graduate School.

-The role of the Graduate School is to oversee and promote development of PGR degree programmes leading to the MRes, MPhil, PhD and ProfD and of the postgraduate Clinical Training programmes leading to PGDip VCP (Internships) and MVetMed (Residencies) degrees.
+The role of Academic Registry is to oversee and promote development of PGR degree programmes leading to the MRes, MPhil, and PhD and of the postgraduate Clinical Training programmes leading to PGDip VCP (Internships) and MVetMed (Residencies) degrees.